jenyss/langgraph-codeact-excel-worker/README.md

 ## What is CodeAct

 LangChain's CodeAct agents combine LLM reasoning with code execution, enabling dynamic problem solving through Python code.
 Rather than just calling predefined tools, CodeAct agents can generate, execute, and revise code on-the-fly to accomplish a task.
-This enables the agent to become:
+This enables the agent to be:

 * More flexibile (able to work around missing tools)
 * Smarter (can generate multi-step logic, validate outputs and self-correct)